 Eugart Yerian, a graduate of the famed Pasadena Playhouse in California, arrived in 1932 as Theatre Director, a position he held until 1961.
 Sherwood Lohrey was tapped as his successor in 1962, where he remained until his retirement in 1995.
 We opened our current East Memphis home on the corner of Southern and Perkins Extended on May 1, 1975 and changed our charter at that time to be called Theatre Memphis.
 Subsequently, Michael Fortner served as Executive Director (1995 – 2000), long-time resident costume designer Andre Bruce Ward served as Interim Producer in 2000-01 and Ted Strickland served as Executive Producer (2001 – 2004).
 Debbie Litch was brought on as Executive Producer in June of 2004.

 In 2020, a major renovation and expansion was begun and completed.
-Due to the COVID 19 pandemic, a a grand re-opening was postponed but in August 2021 we will re-open and celebrate the upgraded facility and as well as the 100th anniversary of Theatre Memphis all year long!
+Due to the COVID 19 pandemic, a grand re-opening was postponed, but in August 2021 we re-opened and celebrated the upgraded facility as well as the 100th anniversary of Theatre Memphis!

 Both the Lohrey Theatre and the Next Stage Theatre are wheelchair accessible with a handicapped accessible restroom on the same level as the main lobby to both venues.
 The Lohrey Theatre also provides hearing assisted equipment to any who may require or request it, at no charge.

 The black box Next Stage seats up to 110 and is also wheelchair accessible with state of the art equipment for sound and lighting.